In year 10 students have 25 lessons a week and will choose between our red or blue pathway options.

 Students on the blue pathway study the same core subjects as above with the exception of French, students therefore have three additional subjects to choose.

-For a more in depth outline of each subject please click on the link for the subject page.
+For a more in-depth outline of our core and optional subjects, please click on the subject hyperlinks from the drop-down menu below.

 If you would like to speak to us about any aspect of our curriculum please get in touch.